pinmonyvicheaa/ReactJS-FakeStoreAPI/README.md

 ## How to run?
 1. Go to Terminal type "npm install"
-2. in Terminal run "npm run"
+2. in Terminal run "npm start"